ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 `kdb mount <specification> spec/<path> <storage plugin to read the specification> typechecker`

-Currently there is no way to check the specification automatically upon mounting.
-Simply retrieve a random key from the specification using `kdb get <path>` will cause the typechecking to happen, issuing a warning if it detects any problem with it.
+Retrieving a random key from the specification using `kdb get <path>` will cause the typechecking to happen.
+The typechecker will issue a warning if it detects any problems with it.
+In case a key covered by a configuration specification is accessed programmatically, the typechecking will also happen if the typechecker is mounted.

+When altering a mounted specification using `kdb set <path>` or `kdb setmeta <path> <value>`, the typechecker will issue an error if the newly added key or metakey will lead to an inconsistent configuration specification according to the type system specification.

+It is often necessary to set multiple specification keywords at once in order to transform a valid configuration specification to another valid one.
+Therefore some kind of transaction is required so the typechecking only happens when the whole changes have been made.
+The easiest way to do this is to use the command `kdb shell`.
+An example of its usage is shown below.

 ## Examples